deepakness/rows-to-columns/README.md

 And after the execution completes, you will have the **rearranged CSV file** in the same folder.

+> You can also [check out this detailed blog post](https://untalkedseo.com/rows-to-columns/) that explains everything.

 Note that it may take a lot of time depending upon how big your input CSV file is and also your computer's processing power.